-But when it comes to health care – we are less confident.
-When to start medication?
+But when it comes to health care, we are less confident.
+When to start a medication?
 When to have an operation or a test?
 Plus, we have much less experience to draw on.
 And less data.
 Often, no data at all.

 Even doctors lack good data.
 To understand and explain risk you need a few basic bits of data – so here comes the jargon – reference class, baseline risk, relative risk, and icon arrays.

 Best to start by being clear about reference class – being very clear about who and what we are talking about.
 Is it women or men and in what age group?
-With a clear diagnosis or part of the general population.
+With clear diagnosis or part of the general population?

-Comparing two risks is where the confusion starts, and manipulation can occur – this is called relative risk.
+Comparing two risks is where confusion starts, and manipulation can occur – this is called relative risk.
 Imagine a problem that happens in men in their 50s (reference class) at a frequency of 2 in 10,000 (baseline rate).
-Compared to no treatment, a new treatment is effective in 1 in 10,000 of these men.
-This is two times better, a 100% better, than having no treatment (relative benefit).
-A 100 percent better sounds very good until we think about the absolute level of benefit, i.e. it applies to 1 man in 10,000.
+Compared with no treatment, a new treatment is effective in 1 in 10,000 of these men.
+This is two times better, 100% better, than having no treatment (relative benefit).
+One-hundred percent better sounds very good until we think about the absolute level of benefit, i.e., it applies to 1 man in 10,000.
 This figure has a very different effect on our calculations of benefit.
 Most marketing data uses relative risk and never makes absolute benefit clear.
 And don’t even get me started on data about harm.

 Figure 1: icon array (www.iconarray.com)